TosbackCgusBridge-Bot/CGUs-versions/Fitbit/Privacy Policy.md

 Contact us if you have any questions or concerns

-If you have questions, comments, concerns or feedback regarding this Policy or any other privacy or security concern, send an e-mail to our support .
+If you have questions, comments, concerns or feedback regarding this Policy or any other privacy or security concern, send an e-mail to our support.

 This policy was last updated on January 3, 2014.